open a school in japan

 Accreditation and Licensing

 Local License: Setting up a new school in Japan, the school requires local licensing through the Ministry of Education and Science and the endorsement and support from several government departments.
+It is called the local Board of Education or Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 This can be tricky and requires thorough planning and attention to detail.
 Education, facilities and regulatory licenses are required.

 setting up a school in Indonesia